-Mayors and councilmembers have enormous influence on the development of a community and former Chandler Mayor Kenny Thomas served during a crucial time of immense growth, when annexation battles literally defined the shape of the City.
+Mayors and councilmembers have an enormous influence on the development of a community and former Chandler Mayor Kenny Thomas served during a crucial time of immense growth when annexation battles literally defined the shape of the City.
 Thomas first came to Chandler in the 1940s, when he bought a house on Tulsa Street and joined his brother’s meat locker business.
-In 1964, he ban his 15-year political career when he was appointed to fill a vacancy on the City Council.
+In 1964, he began his 15-year political career when he was appointed to fill a vacancy on the City Council.
 He served as a councilmember until 1970, when he unsuccessfully ran for Mayor.
 Re-elected to the Council in 1972, he successfully ran for Mayor again in 1976.
 While he was Mayor, Thomas engaged in political battles with Phoenix, Tempe and Gilbert in an effort to expand Chandler’s borders.
 His time in local politics came to an end during a 1979 recall election in which several councilmembers lost their seats.
 Though Thomas never returned to politics, he was able to dedicate more time to his favorite pastimes, including photographing our local Tumbleweed Tree, which he has documented nearly every year since 1957.
 Mr. Thomas passed away this year on October 16, 2016.
 (2016 inductee)

 - Chandler Chamber of Commerce